microsoft/doodle-to-code/06-agentic/README.md

 - **Make decisions** in real-world workflows
 - **Invoke tools and perform multistep tasks** without constant human supervision

-Think of it as moving from “a smart assistant” → to “a problem-solving teammate.”
+Think of it as moving from **a smart assistan** → to **a problem-solving teammate.**

 ![Agentic AI](../images/agentic-ai.png)

+### Agentic AI vs AI Agents

+Let's not confuse these terms, although sometimes they are used almost interchangeably.

+**Agentic AI** is a broad concept describing AI *systems* that can act autonomously with goals, decision-making, and the ability to affect their environment, often emphasizing human-like initiative and responsibility.

+**AI agents**, on the other hand, are the practical implementations of this idea—software *entities* designed to perceive inputs, reason, and take actions within a specific environment (like a trading bot, customer support assistant, or game character).

+In short: Agentic AI is the capability; AI agents are the concrete instances that use it!

 ## GitHub Copilot Agent Mode